lmweber/benchmark-data-Levine-32-dim/README.md

 The data sets were made publicly available through the [Cytobank](https://www.cytobank.org/) platform (see links below).
 The files are saved in Flow Cytometry Standard (FCS) binary file format, which is the most commonly used file format in the flow and mass cytometry community.
 However, since it is a binary format, specialized software tools are required to read the files, making them difficult to access for users from other fields.

-In this repository, we provide R code to read the FCS files from these benchmark data sets, convert the data to tab-delimited text format, and add cluster labels from the manual gating shown in the PhenoGraph paper.
+In this repository, we provide R code to read the FCS files from these benchmark data sets, convert the data to tab-delimited text format, and add cluster labels from the manual gating in the PhenoGraph paper.
 We use the [flowCore](http://bioconductor.org/packages/release/bioc/html/flowCore.html) R/Bioconductor package to read the FCS files.
 Our aim is to make these data sets accessible to users unfamiliar with the FCS file format, so they can be used to test high-dimensional clustering algorithms.